 The School of Communications offers several programs of graduate study designed to complement the mission of the College of Liberal Arts and the University.
-The Department of English and Modern Foreign Languages offers the Master of Arts in English, also available with a concentration in Linguistics; the Master of Arts in Teaching in English; and the Master of Science in Education: Secondary Education, available with concentrations in French, German, or Spanish.
+The Department of English, Foreign Languages, and Speech Communication offers the Master of Arts in English and the Master of Science in Education: Secondary Education, available with concentrations in French, or Spanish.
 The Department of Mass Communications offers the Master of Science in Mass Communications, available with a special concentration in Urban Communications.

-DEPARTMENT of ENGLISH, MODERN FOREIGN LANGUAGES, & SPEECH COMMUNICATION
+DEPARTMENT of ENGLISH, FOREIGN LANGUAGES, & SPEECH COMMUNICATION e-mail: lit.language.speech@jsums.edu